gtrancourt/curvature_correction/README.md

 ```R
 E <- integrate(elliptic.integral, lower = 0, upper = pi/2, e=e)
 ```
-where `e` is computed from the eccentricity of the ellipse function above, as defined above.
+where `e` is computed from the eccentricity of the ellipse function above.
 This function and the elliptic integral are written as

 ```R
 eccentricity.ellipse <- function(b, a) sqrt(1 - (b^2/a^2))